I have been eyeing out these little gems for quite some time. Again, I found the recipe from a magazine cut out, who knows where and who knows when.

-Preheat your oven to 180 degrees Celsius / 350 degrees Fahrenheit
+Preheat your oven to 180 degrees Celsius / 350 degrees Fahrenheit.

-Grease your ramekins (I used 8 ramekins, which hold approximately 125 millilitres of liquid) Put a kitchen towel inside a large deep baking tray and place the greased ramekins into the baking tray and on the kitchen towel.
+Grease your ramekins (I used 8 ramekins, which hold approximately 125 milliliters of liquid) Put a kitchen towel inside a large deep baking tray and place the greased ramekins into the baking tray and on the kitchen towel.

 Now, in a medium-sized pot melt the butter over a medium heat.
 Take the pot off the stove and add the flour, stir.
 Put the pot back onto the stove and stir continuously for a few minutes.
-Gradually add the milk, continue to stir until your white sauce in nice and smooth.
+Gradually add the milk, continue to stir until your white sauce is nice and smooth.
 After several minutes your sauce will start to boil, don’t stop stirring.
 Eventually the sauce will thicken.
 Once this happens you can remove the pot from the heat.

 Add the feta, peppadews and ground nutmeg.
 Taste.
 If you feel it needs a little more seasoning, do it !
 If you feel it needs a bit more peppadew oomph, go for it !
 More feta…. knock yourself out.
 Remember, these are your souffle’s and they have to be great !!!

 When you are happy with the flavour, remove one cup of the mixture and set aside.
 This will be used later, once cooled thoroughly.